DoubleWhammyStudios/DoubleWhammyStudios/README.md

 ## INTRODUCTION
-**Welcome to the official GitHub repository of Double Whammy Studios!
-This is the place where you can discover open-sourced code from some of our biggest games, as well as be among the first to test out personal projects that our talented developers are working on.
-By exploring this repository, you'll gain access to a wealth of valuable resources that can help you learn about game development, improve your programming skills, and even contribute to ongoing projects.
-So whether you're a seasoned developer or just starting out, we invite you to join our community and dive into the exciting world of game development with Double Whammy Studios!**
+**Welcome to the official GitHub account for Double Whammy Studios!
+Here, we are dedicated to inspiring imagination one pixel at a time!**

 ## SOCIAL LINKS
 - **[Roblox Group](https://www.roblox.com/groups/14428521)**